What is Accounts Receivable Financing?

 It’s true that accounts receivable financing can be expensive.
 But that doesn’t mean it’s automatically the wrong choice.
 Receivable-based financing can quickly solve emergency cash flow problems for businesses that might have a hard time qualifying for other types of quick financing.

-You can compare available offers, along with your approval odds, for dozens of funding options through your free Nav account.
+You can compare available options, along with your approval odds, for dozens of funding options through your free Nav account.
 Additionally, here are a few accounts receivable lenders you might want to consider.

 Alternatives to Accounts Receivable Financing